I'm in a vulnerable situation - should I let the collection agency know?

 How do I know the debt collection agency is real?

 Most debt collection agencies in the UK are regulated by the Financial Conduct Authority (FCA) and hold a valid consumer credit licence.
-You can contact the FCA to check if a collection agency is licensed.
+You can contact the FCA to check if a collection agency is licensed or check the FCA register.

 Most collection agencies are also members of trade bodies such as the Credit Services Association.
 If their letter shows the logo of a trade body, you can also contact them to confirm they’re real.